 Before starting a business, the investors must decide what kind of company they can establish in Slovenia.
 There are five major types of companies an entrepreneur may incorporate in Slovenia: the limited liability companies, joint stock companies, general partnerships, limited partnerships and limited partnerships by shares.
 Our experts in company registration in Slovenia are prepared to help you form any type of company in the country.

 Foreign businessmen can request company formation services for any of the above mentioned business forms, but our representatives can provide information and legal representation for companies wishing to expand on the local market through a subsidiary or a branch office, two suitable options for this particular situation.
+If you would like to invest in Slovenia, our company formation experts are at your disposal.

 The limited liability company - “družba z omejeno odgovornostjo”, is a company based on shares, with a maximum number of 50 shareholders.
 The shareholders’ personal goods are not claimed if the company cannot pay its debts.
 A minimum share capital of EUR 7,500 is required for starting this type of business.